-- 22.1 If Option 1 is pursued, a wastewater treatment plant may be located within SW 1/4 SEC 10-24-03-W5, within the commercial area, with a discharge line located within NW 1/4 SEC 10-24-03-W5., as generally shown on Map 12. - 22.2 If Option 1 is pursued, the County and Alberta Environment shall be consulted at time of wastewater treatment plant design to determine potential solid waste disposal locations in accordance with Provincial legislation. - Applicants will continue to work with HAWSCo 22.3 to determine necessary upgrades for available capacities and to confirm possibility of pursuing Option 2 with servicing northward, tying into existing HAWSCo wastewater treatment facility, with installation of wastewater infrastructure that may benefit other lands within a Franchise boundary.
+- 22.1 If Option 1 is pursued, a wastewater treatment plant may be located within SW 1⁄4 SEC 10-24-03-W5, within the Commercial area, with a discharge line located within NW 1⁄4 SEC 10-24-03-W5, as generally shown on Map 12. - 22.2 If Option 1 is pursued, the County and Alberta Environment shall be consulted at time of wastewater treatment plant design to determine potential solid waste disposal locations in accordance with Provincial legislation.
+Disposal of solid waste requires material captured in the plant headworks to be dewatered on-site, collected, and disposed at an approved solid waste management facility or landfill. - 22.3 Applicants will continue to work with HAWSCo to determine necessary upgrades for available capacities and to confirm possibility of pursuing Option 2 with servicing northward, tying into existing HAWSCo wastewater treatment facility, with installation of wastewater infrastructure that may benefit other lands within a Franchise boundary. - 22.4 The County and the applicant will continue to work with The City of Calgary to determine available capacities and to confirm possibility of pursuing Option 3 with servicing eastward, tying into existing wastewater infrastructure, and installation of a forcemain along Highway 8.

-- 22.4 The County and the applicant will continue to work with the City of Calgary to determine available capacities and to confirm possibility of pursuing Option 3 with servicing eastward, tying into existing City wastewater infrastructure, and installation of a forcemain along Highway 8. - 22.5 At time of first local plan, a final wastewater servicing strategy shall be required and identified through a collaboration between the applicant, the County, and all other relevant stakeholders. - 22.6 Major wastewater infrastructure, including linear sewer trunks for multiple local plans areas, are to be located within rights-of-way, wherever possible. - At time of each local plan, a Sanitary Servicing 22.7 Study shall be completed in support of the proposed layout of wastewater sewers.
-This Study shall include calculated flows and capacities.
+- 22.5 At time of initial local plan, a final wastewater servicing strategy shall be required and identified through a collaboration between the applicant, the County, and all other relevant stakeholders. - 22.6 Major wastewater infrastructure, including linear sewer trunks for multiple local plans areas, are to be located within rights-of-way, wherever possible. - 22.7 At time of each local plan, a Sanitary Servicing Study shall be completed in support of the proposed layout of wastewater sewers.
+This Study shall include calculated flows and capacities. - 22.8 At time of initial local plan, all required approvals for release of treated wastewater into the Elbow River shall be obtained from the Province.
+As a component of the approval process, the cumulative effects to the Elbow River Watershed shall be addressed to the satisfaction of the Province.

-SHALLOW UTILITIES
+23 SHALLOW UTILITIES